 Information for Clients

-Who are the clients of the entrepreneurship clinic?
+Who are the clients of the Zell Entrepreneurship clinic?

 The clinic represents student-led and other entrepreneurial ventures.
 Clients may include U-M undergraduate and graduate student-led businesses or individual student inventors.
 The clinic also represents U-M alumni concerning technology invented as a student at U-M.

 The clinic generally will not represent ventures concerning University-held intellectual property.
 Therefore, if your technology was invented or jointly invented by a U-M employee, you should consult U-M’s Office of Technology Transfer for advice concerning your technology.

 What kinds of legal services does the clinic offer?